BiAPoL/napari-clusters-plotter/README.md

 [k-means clustering algorithm](https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a)
 or [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html).
-Therefore, click the menu `Tools > Measurement > Clustering (ncp)`, again, select the analyzed labels layer.
+Therefore, click the menu `Tools > Measurement > Clustering (ncp)`, again, select the analysed labels layer.
 This time select the measurements for clustering, e.g. select _only_ the `UMAP` measurements.
 Select the clustering method `KMeans` and click on `Run`.
 The table of measurements will reappear with an additional column `ALGORITHM_NAME_CLUSTERING_ID` containing the cluster